In an industry as hectic as healthcare, finding the time and discipline to evaluate yourself can be very difficult.

 How Can JCAHO Accreditation/Certification Improve Your Outcomes?

 The Joint Commission creates and updates their stringent standards to promote the highest quality of care in those facilities who seek the JCAHO Gold Seal of Approval.
-Put simply, The Joint Commission provides guidelines to best serve your patients and run your facility.
+Put simply, The Joint Commission provides guidelines to best serve your patients and run your operation.

 Let’s take a look at the many positives that come with JCAHO accreditation and certification.

 Insurance Companies May Reward Healthcare Organizations Who Adhere to JCAHO Guidelines

 Because JCAHO standards promote effective and safe treatment, they can be considered more insurable than organizations who cannot show the same dedication to excellence.

 If your facility is JCAHO accredited, you may be entitled to a lower cost in liability insurance coverage, as well as substantial reimbursements.

 Furthermore, when one organization needs to refer a patient to another care provider, some insurance companies will request that they refer the patient to a JCAHO accredited operation.
 In this way, if your facility earns a Golden Seal of Approval, you may receive a higher rate of referrals.